-Geographic scope - road network extent
+Geographical scope - road network extent

-- 2.5 The geographic scope defines the road network and road types that are included in a vehicle traffic emissions inventory.
-The geographic scope is also used in conjunction with the chosen approach to identify the type of input data required for the inventory. - 2.6 The geographic scope can be limited to the roadways and parking lots inside an airport's property boundary (both airside and landside) or, in some cases, be expanded to include public roads and parking lots that "feed" an airport and have a significant amount of airport-related traffic.
-The choice of the geographical scope for a project depends on the purpose of the study, the type of available input data and the chosen approach, discussed as follows: - a) The simple approach aggregates all roads together to provide an overall inventory based on "total distance travelled" (or vehicle-miles travelled (VMT)) with broad assumptions on vehicle fleet mix, age and speed.
+2.5 The geographical scope defines the road network and road types that are included in a vehicle traffic emissions inventory.
+The geographical scope is also used in conjunction with the chosen approach to identify the type of input data required for the inventory.

+2.6 The geographical scope can be limited to the roadways and parking lots inside an airport's property boundary (both airside and landside) or, in some cases, be expanded to include public roads and parking lots that feed an airport and have a significant amount of airport-related traffic.
+The choice of the geographical scope for a project depends on the purpose of the study, the type of available input data and the chosen approach, discussed as follows:

+- a) The simple approach aggregates all roads together to provide an overall inventory based on total distance travelled (or vehicle-miles travelled (VMT)) with broad assumptions on vehicle fleet mix, age and speed.
 The simple approach may be limited to the airport perimeter with no link to regional vehicle emissions. - b) The advanced approach disaggregates the results into individual roads according to the level of detail of the input data.
-Each road segment will require average traffic volumes or VMT and typical vehicle speed. - c) The sophisticated approach captures as much detail as possible about the road network in the study, - Department for Transport (UK), Project for the Sustainable Development of Heathrow: Air Quality Technical Report, 19 July 2006, http://webarchive.nationalarchives.gov.uk/+/http://www.dft.gov.uk/pgr/aviation/environmentalissues/heathrowsustain/ (June 2014).

-with sufficient detail to give an inventory that is highly sensitive to changes in infrastructure and use.
-For example the road network should be divided to give portions of constant gradient to allow for compensation of uphill and downhill emissions.
+Each road segment will require average traffic volumes or VMT and typical vehicle speed. - c) The sophisticated approach captures as much detail as possible about the road network in the study, with sufficient detail to give an inventory that is highly sensitive to changes in infrastructure and use.
+For example, the road network should be divided to give portions of constant gradient to allow for compensation of uphill and downhill emissions.

 2.7 The advanced and sophisticated approaches may include off-airport traffic that are related directly to airport activities but are located off-site.
-Whichever approach is used, to avoid double-counting vehicle emissions, the analysis must not include vehicles in the vicinity of the airport that are inventoried by other parties (i.e. such as vehicles from non-airport-related transit traffic on nearby roads).
+Whichever approach is used, to avoid double counting vehicle emissions, the analysis must not include vehicles in the vicinity of the airport that are inventoried by other parties (such as vehicles from non-airport-related transit traffic on nearby roads).
 These non-airport vehicle emissions may also be relevant to assessing the air quality in the vicinity of the airport, depending on the purpose of the study and/or regulatory requirements of the State, regional or local agencies.